 The key individual involved in the application and the implementation of the project is the head of the Strategic Partnership Institute – Tomaš Jenkelevič.

-Tomas is a young leader with more than 5 years’ experience in youth work in Lithuania, Turkey and Poland.
+Tomas is a young leader with more than 5 years of experience in youth work in Lithuania, Turkey, and Poland.
 He has a thorough understanding of the non-formal education and Erasmus+ program.
-Tomas has been a facilitator of various Erasmus+ youth exchanges and training courses, such as “Rural Entrepreneurship Heroes”, ‘’A Million Voices’’, “Diversity Academy’’ etc. Most of the projects implemented by Tomas were directly related to refugees, IDPs, the EU and social inclusion.
-Besides, Mr. Jenkelevic has studied in Poland (BA in Political Science at the University of Warsaw), Turkey and Lithuania and acquired necessary knowledge and skills for the communication with people of different needs.
+Tomas has been a facilitator of various Erasmus+ youth exchanges and training courses, such as “Blue Hearts”, ‘’A Million Voices’’, “Diversity Academy’’ etc. Most of the projects implemented by Tomas were directly related to peacebuilding, violence prevention, and social inclusion.
+Besides that, Tomas has studied in Poland (BA in Political Science at the University of Warsaw), Turkey, and Lithuania and acquired the necessary knowledge and skills for communicating with people of different needs.